Overview: Problems in Resource Markets

 Who's Who

 Simple circular flow highlights two essential markets, the markets for goods and services and the resource market (the market in which businesses buy inputs).
-This group of readings examines two important problems centered in the resource or input markets.
-The first is the question of fairness, which is, along with the concept of economic efficiency, a main normative judgment used to evaluate economic systems and government policies.
-The readings begin by reviewing the forces that determine the amount of income people earn in a market economy.
-We then look at several positions about fairness and follow with a discussion of government policies that change the distribution of income.
+This group of readings examines an important problem centered in the resource or input markets: the question of fairness.
+A market system tends to reward based on contribution to production, and because contributions to production are very uneven, so too are incomes.
+Some people find this aspect of markets unsettling.
+Fairness is, along with the concept of economic efficiency, a main normative judgment used to evaluate economic systems and government policies.

 After you complete this unit, you should be able to: